Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Improving Targeting by Combining Predictive and Causal Modeling

-To further document the ability of this hybrid model to adapt to the level of heterogeneity, we present the results of a simulation study in \autoref{fig:simulation}.
+We now compare these approaches in a small simulation study, which further documents the ability of the hybrid model from \autoref{subsec:hybrid} to adapt to the level of heterogeneity.
+We present the main results in \autoref{fig:simulation}.
 Here, we take the non-parametric baseline and treatment-effect estimates $\hat{f}(x)$ and $\hat{\tau}(x)$, \footnote{We re-calculate non-parametric honest estimates $\hat{f}(x)$ and $\hat{\tau}(x)$ using the random forest and causal forest, respectively, for which we use more complex trees than for the results reported in \autoref{sec:heterogeneity} to obtain enough heterogeneity.} re-randomize treatment assignment, and re-draw outcomes by the model

 $\lambda$ expresses the degree of treatment effect heterogeneity.
 For $\lambda = 1$, this model simply simulates based on the non-parametric estimates $\hat{f}(x)$ and $\hat{\tau}(x)$.
 For $\lambda = 0$ this model would assume that treatment effects are constant in log-odds, while $\lambda > 1$ corresponds to additional variation.